microsoft/DeepSpeed/docs/code-docs/source/zero3.rst

 .. autofunction:: deepspeed.utils.safe_get_full_optimizer_state

-These routines can be used to access full parameters in the training as shown in the following snippet.
+These routines can be used in a training loop as shown in the following snippet.

 .. code-block:: python

     backward(loss)
     [...]
     from deepspeed.utils import safe_get_full_fp32_param, safe_get_full_grad, safe_get_full_optimizer_state